| You are here: Agriculture > Genfood and Food > Food from GMO > Field trials

 genetic engineering has become essential for biotechnology and

+many other modern biological and medical sciences.
 Apart from amylases which have been used for starch processing

 since the early 1980s, chymosin was the first commercial biotechnology